Peripheral Artery Disease treatment in Clearwater Florida

 The blood pressure in your arms and ankles is checked using a regular blood pressure cuff and a special ultrasound stethoscope called a Doppler.
 The pressure in your foot is compared to the pressure in your arm to determine how well your blood is flowing and whether further tests are needed.

-Because atherosclerosis is a systemic disease, individuals developing plaque in their legs are likely to have plaque building up in the carotid arteries, which can lead to stroke, or the coronary arteries, which can lead to heart attack.
+Because atherosclerosis is a systemic disease, individuals developing plaque in their legs are likely to have plaque building up in the carotid arteries.
+Plaque can lead to stroke, or the coronary arteries, which can lead to heart attack.
 Early detection of PAD is important because these individuals are at significantly increased risk, and preventive measures can be taken.

 An individual with an ABI of 0.3 (high risk) has a two- to three-fold increased risk of five-year cardiovascular death compared to a patient with an ABI of 0.95 (normal or low risk).